Home/Blog/Lifestyle/Food & Nutrition/Kale: Types, Nutrition, Health Benefits, and Potential Side Effects Explained

 What is kale good for?

-Kale is good for its high nutritional value, including vitamins A, C, and K, and minerals like calcium and iron, supporting heart health, digestion, and immune function.
+Kale is highly valued for its high nutritional density, particularly its exceptional content of Vitamins A, C, and K, and compounds like lutein and zeaxanthin, supporting vision, immune function, and bone health.

 Can we eat kale every day?